 Copycat Benihana Fried Rice with Chicken

-- 4 cups cooked rice or 1 cup uncooked rice
+- 4 cups cooked brown or light brown rice

 1 cup frozen peas, thawed